Last updated Mar. 3, 2023 by Charles Zemub

 - YNAB (You Need A Budget): YNAB is another budget-tracking app that focuses on teaching people how they can manage discretionary spending better by following four rules: roll with the punches; give every dollar a job; save for financial freedom; live on the last month’s income instead of next month’s paycheck/grant/etc.

 You’ll be surprised at how easy it is to get started.
 All you have to do is set up a free account and then link your bank account.
-After that, you can start tracking your expenses, making adjustments when necessary, and working towards paying off debt faster than ever before.
+After that, you can begin tracking your expenses, making adjustments when necessary, and working towards paying off debt faster than ever before.